JayTSXF/Lux-AI/Docs/Project/Charter.md

 ## Architecture
 There are two primary data sources for this project: environment data and episode replay data.
-Both include information about agent positions, environmental hazards, relics, and energy tiles.
-The environment data is hosted within the LuxAIGym environment itself, while episode replay data is stored in JSON files.
-These JSON files can be parsed and processed by our scripts to train the model but will only be utilized in the later stages of the project.
-The final deliverable will be a zip file containing all necessary functions and configurations to run the model within LuxAIGym.
-Users can integrate this zip file directly with their existing Python environment
+Both contain information on agent positions, environmental hazards, relics, and energy tiles.
+The environment data resides within the LuxAIGym framework, while episode replay data is stored in JSON files.

+Initially, the model will be trained on environment data directly from LuxAIGym.
+In later stages, the project will leverage the JSON-based episode replay data by parsing it into 2D tensors, which then inform model training and fine-tuning.
+This offline replay data allows for additional experimentation and analysis beyond the live environment.

+The final deliverable will be packaged as a zip file containing all required scripts, dependencies, and configuration files needed to run the model.
+Users can integrate this package seamlessly into their existing Python environment—whether on a local machine or a cloud-based server—ensuring easy testing.

 ## Plan
-1. **Research & Design:** Study game mechanics and design the AI agent.
-2. **Development:** Implement algorithms and reinforcement learning strategies.
+1. #Research & Design
+Understand the Game Mechanics: Examine Lux AI's rules and objectives, including how agents interact with environment hazards, relics, and energy tiles.
+Data Exploration:
+Review environment data stored in LuxAIGym to understand its structure (e.g., map dimensions, unit attributes).
+Inspect JSON-based replay data for details on agent movements, rewards, and actions across different episodes.
+Algorithm Selection: Decide on the core reinforcement learning (RL) methods (e.g., PPO, SAC, offline RL, or imitation learning approaches) based on the complexity of the state/action space and available replay data.
+Design the Agent Architecture:
+Plan the neural network structure (e.g., CNN for grid-based features, MLP for flattened data).
+Outline how different components (policy network, value function, replay buffer) fit together within the training pipeline.
+2. #Development
+Environment Integration:
+Set up a robust interface with LuxAIGym to obtain live environment data (e.g., agent positions, tile information).
+Ensure the framework can reset, step through, and render episodes for debugging and testing.
+Replay Data Handling:
+Implement scripts to parse JSON replays into 2D tensors, accommodating agent positions, hazards, relic locations, and energy distribution.
+Develop data loaders that can optionally provide offline replay data for model pre-training or fine-tuning.
+Algorithm & Model Implementation:
+Write modular code for RL algorithms (on-policy/off-policy) or imitation learning pipelines (e.g., behavior cloning).
+Integrate advanced features if needed (e.g., reward shaping, curriculum learning, or advanced exploration strategies).
-3. **Training & Testing :** Train and refine the agent’s performance across different scenarios.
+3. #Training & Testing
-4. **Evaluation & Submission:** Finalize performance analysis, prepare submission, and compete.
+Initial Training on Environment Data:
+Run baseline RL training directly within LuxAIGym to validate the agent’s ability to learn from the live environment.
+Log intermediate performance (scores, win rates, etc.) and track convergence.
+Utilizing Episode Replay Data (Later Stages):
+Introduce offline training or imitation learning using the JSON replay dataset.
+Convert these replays into 2D/3D tensors that mirror the input format used in live training.
+Compare performance gains from combining live environment data with replay data.
+Iterative Refinement:
+Perform hyperparameter tuning (learning rate, batch size, reward shaping) to optimize results.
+Evaluate different network architectures and data preprocessing techniques (e.g., normalization, embedding tile types).
+Robust Testing Regimen:
+Validate the agent’s performance across diverse scenarios (varying map sizes, hazard densities, and team configurations).
+Use automated scripts to run multiple trials and statistically assess improvement over time.
+4. #Evaluation & Submission
+Performance Analysis:
+Conduct final evaluations to measure reliability, average score, and win rates across official or custom test scenarios.
+Document any improvements gained by leveraging replay data versus environment-only training.
+Packaging & Deliverables:
+Package the final model—along with all necessary code, dependencies, and configurations—into a zip file.
+Provide clear instructions for running model inside LuxAIGym (e.g., Python environment setup, usage examples).

 ## Personnel